cs1302uga/cs1302-tutorials/visibility/protected.rst

 The call to ``doStuff()`` on ``LINE4`` does not involve protected visibility; however, it is interesting.
 Although calls to ``doThis()`` and ``doThat()`` would not be visible on ``LINE3``, a call to a visible method that has access still works.
-This is similar to what you have seen with visible "getter" methods that access private instance variables.
+This is similar to what we often see with visible "getter" methods that access private instance variables.

 More on Inheritance and Visibility
 **********************************